 Summer is technically not really different for us.
 My kids aren’t in school and we pretty much have the same routine.
 But that’s not stopping me from enjoying summer.
-I previously shared about our Summer Rhythms & Adventures but I wanted to share a little more about what we’re learning and what we’re using for those activities. *Note, please don’t be overwhelmed with the amount of books I have here.
-We’ve been given most of these over years and collected them mostly with sales.
+I previously shared about our Summer Rhythms & Adventures but I wanted to share a little more about what we’re learning and what we’re using for those activities. *Note, please don’t be overwhelmed with the number of books I have here.
+We’ve been given most of these over the years and collected them mostly with sales.
 You do not need these.*

 AFFILIATE LINKS USED.
 FIND THE FULL DISCLOSURE HERE.
 IF YOU BUY THROUGH THESE LINKS, KNOW WE’RE THANKFUL AND APPRECIATE IT!

 This might seem like a lot.
 But we’re not doing this all at once or all in one day.
 Also, there is a BIG difference in learning and understanding for a 2 year old and 4 year old.
 I do not want to hold the older one back, but I also want to make sure that the younger one gets important lessons for himself.
 And N still gets things out of the younger lessons.
 The Bible Basics and Psalms of Praise are great basic books.
 One encourages counting and learning bible facts while doing so (4 gospels, 9 fruits of the spirit, 10 commandments) while the praise book encourages movements (kneel, clap, dance) with scriptures to teach why we do those things as worship!

 Cornerstones is fabulous.
 It is a simple question and answer.
 I’ve learned a lot already.
 We always think that there’s such a fancy description for answers to these questions but this book breaks it down easily.
 N is into asking why so the Indescribable book is helping us deal with these questions with biblical wisdom.